 While you are abroad, you will be viewed as an unofficial ambassador of the United States; you should therefore conduct yourself in a manner that befits that position, and reflects well upon William & Mary and upon yourself.
 In registering to study abroad, you agree to abide by the following behavior expectations.
-(If you are currently on academic or disciplinary probation, please arrange to meet with the Dean of Students before your departure as it is very likely that you will not be allowed to earn credit through study abroad under the terms of your probation.)

 As a visiting student in a foreign country, you are subject to the laws of that country, and to the academic and disciplinary rules and regulations of the institution and/or residential program with which you are engaged.
 You should act in a manner that is respectful of your host culture.